 One wonders even more after looking at the collected list of stories Ferris has published with The New Yorker, which will come out in his first short-story collection next year: “The Breeze,” “The Fragments,” “The Dinner Party,” “The Valetudinarian,” “The Pilot,” and now “The Abandonment” share subject matter as similar as the structure of their titles (the one titular exception in Ferris’ New Yorker publication record being “Good Legs”): upper-middle class NYC couples struggling to connect.
 (Their titles are also somewhat reminiscent of the late James Michener’s: Chesapeake, Hawaii, Texas, Mexico, Poland, South Pacific, Space, as though each were the absolute and definitive account of that region, a symptom of white privilege if ever there was one.)

 What makes Ferris stand out from his cohort is the technical tricks with which he treats common subject matter, like the first-person plural narration of his debut novel Then We Came to the End, about life in an advertising office.
-But he might be proving himself if not a one-trick pony, then at least a trick pony.
-His success might have more to do with the culture he writes in than his writing itself.
-This is not to say his writing is bad–far from it.
+But he might be proving himself, if not a one-trick pony, then at least a trick pony.
+His success might ultimately have more to do with the culture he writes in than his writing itself.
+This is not to say his writing is bad—far from it.
 On a sentence and structure level, Ferris excels.
 But does he excel that much more than others who might be writing about content more worth reading?
 And more importantly, should I devote time to reading more of his work when, most likely, there are more just as equally decent writers out there than I’ll be able to read in a lifetime?

-I might not have been pondering such issues had I not also just happened to read a Gawker review trashing another New Yorker story by a young white male New Yorker writer, Jonathan Safran Foer.
-Foer is opening the 2016-17 Inprint Reading Series here in Houston, which offers the biggest literary names of the day, and is thus itself a reflection of the current literary landscape–more specifically, the diversity of that landscape.
+I might not have been pondering such issues had I not also just happened to read a Gawker review trashing another New Yorker story by a young white male New Yorker contributor, Jonathan Safran Foer.
+Foer is opening the 2016-17 Inprint Reading Series here in Houston, which offers the biggest literary names of the day, and is thus itself a reflection of the current literary landscape—more specifically, the diversity of that landscape.
 Of this year’s ten readers, three are white men (the American Jonathan Safran Foer and George Saunders, and the Irish Colm Toibin), not an overwhelming ratio, certainly, but these three white men get the stage to themselves for their readings; the women Lauren Groff and Ann Patchett read together the same night, as do the Lebanese American novelist Rabih Alameddine and Latin American novelist Juan Gabriel Vasquez, as do the poets Ada Limon and Gregory Pardlo.
 The only other writer who gets the stage to herself is Annie Proulx.
-The conclusion to be drawn here is an obvious one: white writers are more popular, and white male writers are the most popular.
+The conclusion to be drawn here is implicit but present: white writers are more popular, and white male writers are the most popular.

 Gawker engages in the type of snarky insulting reviews that I personally prefer to abstain from (which might be why the writers don’t post their names on their articles), but, 1.
 Sometimes the quality of the insults have to be appreciated both for their prose and cleverness (whether or not you deem it an accurate assessment of the subject):